mke2111/ror-social-scaffold/README.md

 # Scaffold for social media app with Ruby on Rails

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+> Project to do a social media app: You can sign up with email and password and then create posts, add other user as friends, read the post of your friends, comment and give them a like.

 ## Built With

 - Ruby v2.7.0
-- Ruby on Rails v5.2.4
+- Ruby on Rails v6

+## Tested With

+- Rubocop
+- Rspec

+## Prerequisites

+- Ruby
+- Rails
+- Postgres

 ## Live Demo

-TBA

-## Getting Started

-To get a local copy up and running follow these simple example steps.

-### Prerequisites

-Ruby: 2.6.3
-Rails: 5.2.3
-Postgres: >=9.5
+Working on it

 ### Setup